 - Regional Air Pollution Control Agency

 - The Foodbank, Inc.

 - U.S. Green Building Council – Ohio Community

 - University of Dayton

 - Wright State University

 As a document that primarily exists on the web, the Tool Kit can be updated regularly as new information becomes available.
 Please join these organizations listed above and contribute your knowledge and expertise to this effort.
-Send your comments and suggestions to the Sustainable Planning Department at firstname.lastname@example.org.
+Send your comments and suggestions to the Strategy, Engagement, Transportation and Sustainability team at firstname.lastname@example.org.

 The contents of this document reflect the views of the Miami Valley Regional Planning Commission (MVRPC), which is responsible for the facts and accuracy of the data presented herein.
 MVRPC is not responsible for content from linked external resources.
 The contents do not necessarily reflect the views of the U.S. DOT or ODOT.
 This document does not constitute a standard, specification, or regulation.